johndoe31415/mailcoil/README.md

 Mailcoil is a small SMTP wrapper around Python's native functionality that makes several tasks easier, namely constructing mails that contain referenced inline attachments (e.g., images that are referenced from within HTML mail) or signing/encrypting emails via CMS (commonly known as S/MIME).
+It also has support for IMAP so that sent mails can be stored in a "Sent" folder using the same mechanism as sending them through SMTP.

 ## Usage
 For usage of mailcoil you first need to define a dropoff at which mails should